JustinPries/vmseries-azure-tfcloud/README.md

-!!!!!!!!!This Repo is a Clone of the Original Palo Alto Networks Repo to deploy.
+!!!!!!!!!This Repo is a Clone of the Original Palo Alto Networks Repo to deploy VM Series Firwalls in the Cloud.
 Although I cannot take credit for the code I can absolutely say I have used this as a hands on way to deploy VM Series Firewalls to Azure.
 This has been a great learning experience and I highly recommend you follow Calvin Remsburg on youtube to get a handson walkthrough on how to use this repo.!!!!!!!!!!!!!!!!!